ol-ko/vue-js-course-labs/lab08/README.md

     </details>

 1. For our new cocktail details page, we would like to have a URL like this: `/cocktails/aperol-spritz`, where `aperol-spritz` would be a dynamic part, a cocktail ID.
-Let's go and set this up in our router, mapping a path to the pre-existing
+Let's go and set this up in our router, mapping a path to the `Cocktail.vue` component:

     <details>
     <summary>Hint</summary>